EndeavourAccuracy/pophale/docs/README.txt

 ===[1 - ABOUT]=================================================================

-pophale v0.9b (June 2018)
+pophale v1.0 (December 2022)
-Copyright (C) 2018 Norbert de Jonge <mail@norbertdejonge.nl>
+Copyright (C) 2018-2022 Norbert de Jonge <nlmdejonge@gmail.com>

 A level editor of Prince of Persia: Harem Adventures.
-The pophale website can be found at [ https://www.norbertdejonge.nl/pophale/ ].
+The pophale website can be found at [ https://github.com/EndeavourAccuracy/pophale ].

 The game is a MIDlet for the Java ME (J2ME/phoneME) environment.
 Supported is the 176x208 version without Nokia UI API.